jfunky/diap-creativecomputing-fall2022/weeks/02_0907_Interaction_Color.md

 - Early techno-utopian vision of the internet as democratic, accessible, global (obviating borders)
   - Early social networks and community discussion boards
 - 90's & 00's in this realm demystified the internet, how hyperlinks work, explored global information networks
-- Also: progressively more tools for government & corporate survellance and re: the internet, the consolidation of search, media, news into fewer companies
+- Also: progressively more tools for government & corporate surveillance and re: the internet, the consolidation of search, media, news into fewer companies
-- "The War on Terror" and subsequent revelations of the states' expanded surveillance powers has broadened the discource around data privacy rights, which is now a major area of focus among artists, activists, journalists, legislators
+- "The War on Terror" and subsequent revelations of the states' expanded surveillance powers has broadened the discourse around data privacy rights, which is now a major area of focus among artists, activists, journalists, legislators

 #### Art